codenut/Flight-Finder/README.md

 # Flight Finder

-This application built with [Ruby on Rails](http://rubyonrails.org/) and [yo angular generator](https://github.com/yeoman/generator-angular).
+This application is built with [Ruby on Rails](http://rubyonrails.org/) and [yo angular generator](https://github.com/yeoman/generator-angular).
 The middleware is using the API endpoint of the [FlightAPI](https://github.com/codenut/flightapi) project.

 The files for the frontend is under the assets directory.